 “But since then, many of them have either dropped off and new ones haven't necessarily been added at the same rate because funding for them requires a long term commitment,” Huffard said.

-The deep seafloor covers more than 50% of Earth’s surface, but it’s one of the least known habitats on the planet.
+The deep seafloor covers more than 50 percent of Earth’s surface, but it’s one of the least known habitats on the planet.

 “It's this huge part of our earth,” Huffard said, “and yet we've looked at just postage stamp sizes of it.”